rrohithram/forecastly/README.md

 # Forecastly

 A minimal weather app made using Flutter and OpenWeatherMap's API key.
 It is also responsive.
-Based on the theme of the device, the app's theme also changes.
+Based on the mode of the device, the app's theme also changes.
 Animations are from LottieFiles!

 Use the ```git clone https://github.com/rrohithram/forecastly``` command to clone this project!